-Refining and polishing the master workflow can be time-consuming and takes strategic planning, but if done well, this process will really pay-off as you scale and add new positions/locations.
+Refining and polishing the master workflow can be time-consuming and takes strategic planning, but if done well, this process will really pay-off as you scale and add new positions or locations to your operation.

 Your goal is to build a master workflow that has: